wimpysworld/stream-sprout/README.md

 ## Limitations

 - Stream Sprout does not support secure RTMP (RTMPS) at this time.
+  - *At least I don't think it does, but I haven't fully tested it.*
 - Each destination you add will increase your bandwidth requirements.

 ## References